 Chase Freedom Unlimited: If you can easily spend $500 within 3 months (not shopping sprees, but real costs like groceries, bills, utilities), but don't want to keep track of the different bonus categories so you get 1.5% across the board on any purchase.

-Chase Freedom: If you can easily spend $500 within 3 months (not shopping sprees, but real costs like groceries, bills, utilities) and are able to keep up with the special 5% bonus categories.
+Chase Freedom (Flex): If you can easily spend $500 within 3 months (not shopping sprees, but real costs like groceries, bills, utilities) and are able to keep up with the special 5% bonus categories.

-Discover IT: If you don't want to worry about spending $500 in 3 months and just want to get a bonus with a single purchase.
+Discover IT: If you don't want to worry about spending $500 in 3 months and just want to get a bonus with an eligible purchase.

 Recap